bitspear-lab/animated-navbar/README.md

 ### Basic Usage

-Simply copy the navbar HTML code into your project:
+Simply copy the entire `index.html` file or integrate the navbar into your project:

 ```html
 <!DOCTYPE html>